jdeluyck/kcoreorg-website/_posts/2012/2012-07-17-phptelemeter-1-36-beta3-released.md

   * Fixed telemeter4tools for FUP meters
   * Fixed telemeter_web for FUP meters

-As per usual, you can download it from <a href="http://sourceforge.net/projects/phptelemeter" target="_blank">SourceForge</a>.
+As per usual, you can download it from [SourceForge](http://sourceforge.net/projects/phptelemeter).